-If you aren't exactly full of money—but you still want a taste of the good life—enter marble wallpaper, aka your new best friend.
+If you aren't exactly full of money but still want a taste of the good life, enter marble wallpaper (aka your new best friend).
 Yes, wallpaper can be pricey.
 But we're confident these 10 stylish options are well within one's reach.
 While you can use them to cover entire walls, consider them for smaller projects, too, like lining the back of a bookcase, giving a bedroom dresser new life, using them as picture mats, or even framing them as artwork.
 Just get that measuring tape ready: You'll need it.
 These selections are sold in varying widths, lengths, measurements, and repeats.

 Temporary wallpaper has come a long way—better adhesives mean it's no longer the bane of every interior designer (and contractor's) existence.
 Tempaper's peel-and-stick wallpapers are easy to apply, simple to remove without ripping off half the wall, and come in tons of fresh, design-forward patterns like this bold, swirled version that resembles trails of black and gold ink dropped into a tall glass of milk.
 In the right space, this paper reads like a neutral backdrop.

 One can never go wrong with Flavor Paper: The wabi-sabi qualities of this vast indigo-hued mural are just so good.
 Inspired by Japanese Kintsugi pottery, where broken pieces are patched together and mended with powdered-gold lacquer, this wallcovering features a marbled blue background randomly interspersed with golden seams and is digitally printed on matte-vinyl and eco-friendly papers.